Skip to main content

 The NSPMP accepts complaints from individuals regarding the prescribing or practices of a prescriber (physician, dentist or nurse practitioner), pharmacist, or pharmacy in regards to monitored drugs.
 These complaints may be reviewed by the Program’s Practice Review Committee (PRC).
 A complaint can be made by completing a standard form or by contacting our Program staff.
 All information is confidential and outcomes are not released.
 Complaints may be anonymous if requested.
 To file a complaint, please contact us and refer to the Complaints policy.

 Yes.
 We encourage all prescribers and pharmacists to access our Consultant resources when support is needed.
-Dr. Peter MacDougall, NSPMP Medical Consultant, or Lillian Berry, NSPMP Pharmacist Consultant, can be contacted by telephone or email.
+Dr. Maureen Allen, NSPMP Medical Consultant, or Lillian Berry, NSPMP Pharmacist Consultant, can be contacted by telephone or email.

 Monitoring Benzodiazepines